Paul Giblin

 Paul Giblin is an American investigative journalist based in Phoenix, Arizona.

+Education and Professional career

 He graduated from University of Arizona in 1988.

 He worked for the East Valley Tribune in Mesa, Arizona.

 He writes for the Arizona Guardian.

 He is a civilian spokesman for the U.S. Army Corps of Engineers Afghanistan.

 Giblin and Ryan Gabrielson won a Pulitzer Prize for Local Reporting in 2009, with the East Valley Tribune, citing "their adroit use of limited resources to reveal, in print and online, how a popular sheriff's focus on immigration enforcement endangered investigation of violent crime and other aspects of public safety."

 Giblin also won a George Polk Award for Justice Reporting in 2008.